nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The flip command (`p`) will toggle between the corresponding `FlippedReviewElement` and `UnflippedReviewElement` of the single displayed `CardElement`.

-### Implementation of UI

-The UI consists of the `DeckPanel` on the left and the `CardPanel` on the right, along with `CommandBox` and `ResultDisplay`on the bottom. `CommandBox` and `ResultDisplay` are in fixed positions and do not get shifted around or removed in any use case.

-`DeckPanel` and `CardPanel` display modifiable `DeckElement` and `CardElement` objects that are stored as `Javafx ObservableList<>` elements.
-When these objects are added, deleted, or edited by the user, the changes are reflected immediately in the UI.

-Initially, when the user launches Powercards, `DeckPanel` will display all `DeckElement` objects and `CardPanel` displays all `CardElement` objects.
-They can be modified through commands such as `findDecks`,`findCards`, `editCard`, etc.

-When the user starts a review, the left `DeckPanel` is replaced with a `ReviewStatsPanel` to display the relevant information generated during the review.
-The `CardElement` objects on the right `CardPanel` are replaced with a single `CardElement` object from the selected deck to review.

-The flip command (`p`) will toggle between the corresponding `FlippedReviewElement` and `UnflippedReviewElement` of the single displayed `CardElement`.

 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>